 In advertising, bad clients can suck the soul out of your team.
 They should be avoided at all costs.
 But there’s a problem—sometimes you don’t realize you are getting a bad client until after you’ve built a relationship and made a significant time investment.
 You’ve spent weeks (or months) talking about your agency, building value in your strategic approach and showcasing your brilliant execution.
 Then you have a moment of clarity and realize the potential client is going to nickel and dime you to death.
 Even worse, you realize they don’t know how to run their business and marketing isn’t going to help.
 As a communication pro, you can only do so much to inject new life into a withering brand.
 Many times, the real problem is in operations.
 If a client doesn’t have their house in order, there is nothing to market except shitty food, poor presentation, and awful service—which means there is nothing to market.
 If you find yourself facing a moment of truth and decide to go with your gut, how do you say no?
 How do you essentially reject this person you’ve been pursuing, while making them feel good and keeping the door open for future conversations?
 Let me tell you a short story.
 Continue reading

 An EF5 tornado hit my hometown of Joplin, Missouri.
 My family and I are blessed.
 We suffered no damage.
-Avoiding the path of demolition was like hitting the lottery because about 30% of the town is gone.
+Avoiding the path of demolition was like hitting the lottery because about 30 percent of the town is gone.
 I was on a disaster documentation team and my journey up and down each street inspired what you’re about to read.